davegallant/site/content/post/why-i-threw-out-my-dotfiles.md

 curl -L https://nixos.org/nix/install | sh
 ```

-It's not a good idea to curl and execute files from the internet (without verifying integrity), so you might want to download the install script first and take a peak before executing it!
+It's generally not a good idea to curl and execute files from the internet (without verifying integrity), so you might want to download the install script first and take a look before executing it!

 Open up a new shell in your terminal and running `nix` *should* work.
 If not, run `. ~/.nix-profile/etc/profile.d/nix.sh`